 ATMs are the most reliable method to get money.
-It is normal to get alarmed when using an ATM machine abroad, but the ATMs in Costa Rica are as safe to use as anywhere in the U.S. You can get local currency from an ATM as long as you've authorized your card for use internationally.
+It is normal to get alarmed when using an ATM abroad, but the ATMs in Costa Rica are as safe to use as anywhere in the U.S. You can get local currency from an ATM as long as you've authorized your card for use internationally.
 ATM machines can be found throughout Costa Rica and in most tourist destinations.

-Some of the banks in Costa Rica recently started limiting ATM withdrawals for people with foreign ATM/debit cards.
-Banco de Costa Rica (BCR) and Banco Nacional now allow foreign account holders to take out only ~\$100 per transaction or ~ \$200 per day if you do two transactions.
-You can still go into the bank to withdraw money, but of course, this is less convenient.
+Some banks in Costa Rica recently started limiting ATM withdrawals for people with foreign ATM/debit cards.
+Banco de Costa Rica (BCR) and Banco Nacional now allow foreign account holders to take out only ~\$100 per transaction or ~\$200 per day if you do two transactions.
+You can still go into the bank to withdraw money, but this is less convenient.
 Either plan to bring a little more cash with you or use other banks' ATMs, which do not have the same limits.
 The other thing to keep in mind is foreign transaction fees.
-Most banks in Costa Rica, with the exception of BCR, charge a fee for use of their ATM machine.
-In addition to that, you might get charged from your home bank for using an out-of-network machine and also foreign currency conversion fees for taking out local currency.
-Check with your bank before you leave about the different fees
+Most banks in Costa Rica, except for BCR, charge a fee for using their ATM.
+In addition to that, you might get charged by your home bank for using an out-of-network machine and also foreign currency conversion fees for taking out local currency.
+Check with your bank before you leave about the different fees.